sunflowerdeath/floral/README.md

 **What about performance?**
 <br>
-Inline styles have some overhead comparing to CSS, but I don't care.
+Inline styles have some overhead comparing to CSS, but it is OK for small and medium projects.

 **I want to use CSS features like pseudo classes or media queries.**
 <br>
-Then don't use this library.
+All these features can be implemented with Javascript.

 ## API

-### @floral
+### floral(styles)

-Decorator that enables defining styles on components.
+Decorator that adds styles to component.

-Styles can be defined in two places:
-- static property `styles`
-- React prop `styles`

-Value can be an object with styles of component's elements, or function that takes props, state and context and returns such object.
+Styles definition can be an object with styles of component's elements, or a function that takes props and state and returns such object.

-When rendering, evaluated styles are available in `this.styles`
+When rendering, computed styles are available in `this.state.computedStyles` for class components, and in `this.props.computedStyles` for functional components.

+Using prop `styles`, you can set additional styles on decorated component, and prop `style` for defining style of the root element.

 ### composeStyles(...styles)

 Composes multiple styles definitions in one.

+### extendComponentStyles(styledComponent, styles)

+Creates new styled component extended with additional styles.

 ## TODO